bezhanSalleh/filament-shield/README.md

 ```
 Follow the prompts and enjoy!

-## Installation (Existing Apps)
+## Installation (Existing Apps with `spatie/laravel-permission` already installed)

-4. For existing apps run the following command to setup everything:
+5. Follow the above steps from (1) thorugh (4) run the following command to setup everything:

 ```bash
 php artisan shield:install --fresh